-I think I have learned quite a bit from being part of these successful teams and also, previous experiences in the start-up ecosystem, including 4 years as Head of Marketing (Vice President) at a Start-up in Cambridge, Massachusetts, USA.
+I have learned from being part of these successful teams and also, previous experiences in the start-up ecosystem.

-By Marketing talent I mean individuals with smarts, training, experience and drive who can take a business to 'the next level'; whether that means faster growth, more sustainable or greater revenue or higher profits.
-This goes for any start-up from first-round venture-backed to private equity invested all the way to IPO or Merger and beyond
+Hot Software businesses like Fintech and Cyber Security need marketers with smarts, training, experience and drive who can take a business to 'the next level'; whether that means faster growth, more sustainable or more significant revenue or higher profits.

 Here's my 7 point plan to create a good start-up Marketing Strategy and then to execute it:

 2. Data; explore this and find out what is going on.
 Don't just rely on the facts you see.
-Talk with people, try to establish whether the data you are seeing on paper matches what you are hearing.
-Countless times I have dealt with either no data at all or data that doesn't match reality.
-Don't be the fool that devotes inordinate hours and resources creating complex models using bad information.
+Talk with people, try to establish whether the data you see on paper matches what you are hearing.

-Even a fledgeling Start-up will inevitably have had many failures already and you can use this information to avoid making mistakes and model successful behavior.
-Michael Porter (See Porter's 5 Forces)
+Even a fledgeling Start-up will inevitably have had many failures already, and you can use this information to avoid making mistakes and model successful behaviour.
+“The essence of strategy is choosing what not to do.” —Michael Porter (See Porter's 5 Forces)